VerifyTests/Verify/docs/mdsource/parameterised-mstest.source.md

 `UseParameters()` controls what parameters are used when naming files.

-Verify.MSTest does not detect the parametrised arguments, as such `UseParameters()` is required.
+Verify.MSTest automatically detects the method parameters.
+So `UseParameters()` is not required unless using custom parameters.

 snippet: UseParametersMSTest